ysrepo/sandbox/README.md

 1. Run `make install`

    a.
-If it displays a message that says "install: Permission denied" try again with sudo `sudo make install`
+In case it displays a message that says "install: Permission denied" try again with sudo `sudo make install`

    b.
 This will install needed binary FFmpeg files to "WSL: Ubuntu"'s PATH located by `/usr/local/bin`, `/usr/local/lib`, `/usr/local/include`